 That said, we’ve put together some fascinating statistics that will help you understand just how much renewable energy has grown over the years and what the future holds.
 Without further ado, let’s jump into them.

-Top Solar Energy Facts and Statistics (Editor’s Pick)
+Essential Solar Energy Facts & Stats (Editor’s Pick)

-- Solar energy makes 1.7% of the US electricity generation
+- Solar energy is accountable for around 1.7% of the US electricity generation

-- Since 2000, solar energy production has gone up, and coal production has declined
+- Since 2000, solar energy production has increased, and coal production has decreased

-- The US solar community has quadrupled since 2016
+- Since 2016, the US solar community has quadrupled

 General Solar Energy Statistics